Set up Kubernetes Engine cluster monitoring

 -

-Go to the Slack API site and click Create an app to create an app from scratch.
-Enter the app name and select the workspace during creation.
+Go to the Slack API site and click Create an app to create an app of the 'From scratch' type.
+Enter the app name and select your workspace during creation.

 -

-On the app's detailed page, navigate to the Incoming Webhooks tab on the left, enable Activate Incoming Webhooks, and click Add New Webhook to Workspace to add the channel where Slack will receive alerts.
+On the app's details page, navigate to the Incoming Webhooks tab on the left, enable the Activate Incoming Webhooks setting, and click Add New Webhook to Workspace in the Webhook URLs for Your Workspace block to add a channel for receiving alerts in Slack.

 -

-Helm can be used to easily create and manage a Prometheus stack in a Kubernetes cluster.
+Helm can be used to conveniently create and manage a Prometheus stack environment in a Kubernetes cluster.
 Modify the kube-prometheus-stack

-configuration file to deploy the Prometheus stack, Grafana dashboard, and Alertmanager in the Kubernetes cluster.
+configuration file to create the kube-prometheus stack, Grafana dashboard, and Alertmanager in the Kubernetes cluster.

 Customize configuration file